MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 AI tools can help us explore, understand and visualise a dataset.
 We often will use a language such as SQL, Python or DAX (the data modelling and calculation language of Power BI) for our data analysis.
 There is a specific section later in the course for each of these.

-This dataset could have one or possibly several related tables.
 For best results, we provide information about the data in an initial scene-setting prompt.
 We can do this in a few ways:
 * as an image of the structure of the table(s): column names and possibly data types.
 This could be a snapshot of the model view of a Power BI data model, or an entity relation diagram of a database,
 * as text: a list of tables and for each table, a list of the columns, or
 * as data: for example, tabular data in CSV or Excel files

-The LLM can then
+The AI can then
 * provide a summary of the data and pattern e.g. identify as a star-schema arrangement of tables and label each table as a fact or dimension table,
 * suggest strengths, weakness and improvements to the data structure,
 * suggest a list of questions that we can ask to understand more about the data, and
 * provide those questions in actionable form perhaps as SQL or Python code.

-If data was provided, the LLM can:
+If data was provided, the AI can:
 * build a few charts to provide insights,
 * write and execute some code to analyse the data and show the results.